 The properties soil type fluctuates from fertile, black loam, alluvial creek flats; rocky basalt ridges; sandy loam slopes; clay loam to heavy clay type Podsolic ridges and plateaus and one Red/Ferrosol plateau.
 But, some soil leaching is problematic due to this area's yearly average to high rainfall, in excess of 1400mm.

-In an attempt to improve soil structure and fertility, increase nutrient exchange and improve nitrogen and oxygen permeability on our less fertile soils, we recently applied an application of chicken litter, lime and 'Petrik's Evergreen' and 'Green Manure Plus'.
-We believe these products are a positive method for correcting and improving our weaker soil's biology and high acidification levels.
+In an attempt to improve soil structure and fertility, increase nutrient exchange and improve nitrogen and oxygen permeability on our property's soils, we have introduced biodynamic practices and a no-till cultivation operation.
+We believe these practices are a positive method for correcting and improving our soil's biology, especially in areas exhibiting high acidification levels.

-Although Biological farming techniques are inconsistent with the standard conventional farming methods practiced by the majority of beef producers in our district, we believe that in time our grass coverage will increase substantially.
+Although Rotational Grazing, Biological and Regenerative farming techniques are inconsistent with the standard conventional set-stock farming methods practiced by the majority of beef producers in our district, we believe that in time our introduced and native grass pasture coverage will increase substantially.
 Our objective is to increase our properties ground cover to 100% on favourable soil types and increase our inferior quality soils ground cover upwards of 85%, thus increasing kilos of beef per hectare and our properties environmental sustainability.